niklasberglund/open-chinese-dictionary-proposal/README.md

 Traditional Simplified [pin1 yin1] /American English equivalent 1/equivalent 2/
 漢字 汉字 [han4 zi4] /Chinese character/CL:個|个/
 ```
 This export file is distributed through [mdbg.net](https://www.mdbg.net/chindict/chindict.php?page=cedict).
 There is no API for CC-CEDICT integration(neither for submitting edits nor consuming the data).
+The database export is distributed on a mdbg.net webpage stating that scraping is not allowed.

 CC-CEDICT is distributed for free but is not very open in a sense.
 This is a proposal to create a fork of CC-CEDICT which is more open and modernized.
 The goal is to make the data more accessible both for consuming and contributing.